tomas-fryza/vhdl-course/Labs/02-ise/README.md

 ## Preparation tasks (done before the lab at home)

 1. *Digital* or *Binary comparator* compares the digital signals A, B presented at input terminal and produce outputs depending upon the condition of those inputs.
 Complete the truth table for 1-bit *Identity comparator* (A=B), and two *Magnitude comparators* (A>B, A<B).
-Note 1 represents true, 0 false.
+Note, '1' represents true, '0' represents false.

     | **A** | **B** | **A>B** | **A=B** | **A<B** |
     | :-: | :-: | :-: | :-: | :-: |